New Zealand: Plate-sized surgical tool left in woman's abdomen for 18 months

 The Alexis wound retractor - a soft tubal instrument used to hold open surgical wounds - was only removed 18 months after her delivery.

-During this time, the woman endured severe pain, visiting several doctors until it was found on a CT scan.
+During this time, the woman endured severe pains and made several doctor trips before it was found on a CT scan.

 Health regulators said the public hospital system had failed the patient.

-Initially, Auckland's health district board Te Whatu Ora Auckland had argued they had not failed to exercise reasonable care and skill.
+Initially, district health authorities Te Whatu Ora Auckland had argued that they had not failed to exercise reasonable care and skill.

 But New Zealand's Health and Disability Commissioner disagreed, in findings released on Monday.